vaughnteegarden/slate/source/includes/_howto.md

 });

 ```
 The customer next wants to see a list of possible top up amounts.
 Each top up amount is stored as a separate product with its own SKU, and these products are grouped into a catalog.
-To list the top up amounts, we use the `getProducts` method, passing in a fixed category id.
+To list the top up amounts, use the `getProducts` method, passing in a fixed category id.

 Display the list of top up choices.
 You can display each "product" as a currency amount, or utilize the "description" field of the product to give more information about the topup.
 It depends on your application.
-The consumer will choose a top up amount.
+The consumer then chooses a top up amount.

 #### 4. Get an order total